Chia-Network/chialisp-web/docs/coin_lifecycle.md

 ## Farming Rewards

 As you probably know, farmers create the entirety of new value in Chia.
-Every 18.75 seconds or so, a new block pops into existence that allows for a farmer to create a coin of thin air, in two amounts of a very specific ratio: 1 to 7 (farmer to pool).
+Every 18.75 seconds or so, a new block pops into existence that allows for a farmer to create a coin out of thin air, in two amounts of a very specific ratio: 1 to 7 (farmer to pool).
 Here are two actual farming rewards that were generated in block 10,000 of the blockchain:

 ```json
 [